cortex-lab/phy/docs/gui.md

 * Control-click or Command-click, depending on the platform's normal table behavior, to select additional rows.
 * Shift-click to select a range.
-* Control-right-click a Cluster View row to toggle it without discarding the rest of the selection.
+* Right-click a Cluster View row to transfer it to Similarity without discarding the rest of the selection.
+Right-click a Similarity row to transfer it into the primary selection.
 * Type `:c 12 34` to select clusters by ID.

 The Similarity View contains candidates relative to the primary Cluster View selection.
-Control-right-clicking a Similarity View row promotes it into the primary selection while preserving the current comparison.
+Right-clicking a Similarity View row promotes it into the primary selection while preserving the current comparison.
 See [Similarity and the wizard](similarity.md) for the complete workflow.